Solo Female Travel Going Off the Grid: 7 Life Lessons the Desert Taught Me

 Author Marianne Williamson says in her book The Gift of Change, “God will teach us lessons in joy we need to learn.
 When we can’t seem to learn those lessons, God will teach us through pain.”

 It’s just interesting food for thought.
-Provided that we HAVE to face our thoughts.
+Provided that we face our thoughts.
 All of them.

 It is important to realize that there is something about being in nature and running into fellow human beings in nature that kindles your faith in humanity.